crnkofe/craft-2019-impressions/README.md

 ### Cynefin, Dave Snowden

 Cynefin is process framework for developing software.
 According to Snowden agile is now commoditized and ready to be evolved into something better.
-On several talks I've heard the mention of POST-Agile.
+On several talks I've heard the mention of *POST-Agile*.
 I guess people are as fed-up with all the buzzwords as I am.

-I'd need to read a bit more on dwthe
-Cynefin to actually be more convinced of its practical utility.
+I'd need to read a bit more on Cynefin to actually be more convinced of its practical utility.
 My impression was that it was more of an academic taxonomy rather than something I can go and apply in the workplace.

 ###  Deliberate Advice from an Accidental Career, Daniel Terhorst-North